-Now into his sixth year at Sandy Park, Olly Woodburn has been a revelation in the colours of Exeter Chiefs following his move from local rivals Bath at the start of the 2015/16 season.
+Now into his eighth year at Sandy Park, wing Olly Woodburn has been a revelation in the colours of Exeter Chiefs following his move from rivals Bath ahead of the 2015/16 season.

-Having joined Bath’s Academy in 2010 having been schooled at Colston’s in Bristol, he made his senior debut for the club a year later in the LV= Cup, scoring within two minutes against the Newport-Gwent Dragons.
+Woodburn joined Bath’s Academy in 2010 having been schooled at Colston’s in Bristol.
+He made his senior debut for the club a year later in the LV= Cup, scoring within two minutes against the Newport-Gwent Dragons.

 He enjoyed a hugely successful first season at Sandy Park, helping the club to reach a first-ever Premiership final at Twickenham, as well as bagging eight tries in 24 appearances.
 Three of those scores came in a man-of-the-match display at home to rivals Worcester Warriors.

-Since then, the talented flyer has continued to prosper in the colours of the Chiefs, helping them to lift a second Premiership title in 2020 with victory over Wasps at a rain-soaked Twickenham.
+Since then, the talented flyer has continued to prosper, helping Chiefs to lift a second Premiership title in 2020 with victory over Wasps at a rain-soaked Twickenham.

-Now with over 100 first team appearances to his name, he is fast closing in on 50 tries for the club.
+Now with over 150 first team appearances to his name, Woodburn has also surpassed 50 tries for the club.